CO-coverage and strain effects on NP faceting published in JPC-C!

 A commentary that was written from the proceedings of a workshop we attended in May 2017 was published in Nature, with Zachary Ulissi as a co-signatory.
 See the article for a high-level description of challenges in applying predictive methods to the discovery of new energy materials: Use machine learning to...
 [Read More]

 Welcome to new PhD students Jun and Pari!

 Pari Palizhati and Junwoong Yoon joined the group in November 2017.
 Welcome!

 The group’s first PhD student, Kevin Tran, passed his quals with a presentation on his first project “Automated materials simulation: DFT-calculated adsorption energies”.
 [Read More]

 Publication in Nature Communications!

-We have positions at the undergrad (CMU-preferred), grad, and post-doc level.
+We have positions at the undergrad (CMU-preferred) and PhD level.
 If you’re excited about this work, get in touch by email with your background, CV, and what interests you.

 Ulissi Group welcomes the first student!